Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Applications and Evaluation

-\begin{enumerate} \item First, construct an SFA that recognizes the regular expression pattern $\texttt{/[0-9]+/}$.
-Transform this SFA into an SFT by augmenting each transition with an output function $f = \lambda x.~\texttt{None}$ that produces the empty string. \item Second, construct an SFA that accepts the replacement string "\texttt{NUM}".
-Since a constant string can be viewed as a specialized regular expression, we can construct its SFA representation.
-Convert this SFA into an SFT by adding $\varepsilon$-transitions and appropriate output functions that emit the characters of "\texttt{NUM}" in sequence. \item Finally, compose the two SFTs through concatenation and augment the resulting transducer with self-loop transitions at the initial and final states.
-These additional transitions, labeled with $\Sigma$ (the set of all characters in the alphabet) and the identity function $\texttt{id}=\lambda x.~x$, enable the SFT to process arbitrary prefixes and suffixes of the input string while preserving the replacement behavior on matched substrings. \end{enumerate}
+\begin{enumerate} \item Construct an SFA recognizing the pattern $\texttt{/[0-9]+/}$ and transform it into an SFT by augmenting each transition with output function "$\lambda x.~\texttt{None}$" that produces the empty string. \item Construct an SFA accepting the replacement string \texttt{NUM} and convert it to an SFT by replacing each transtion in the SFA $(q, c, q')$ with $(q, (\texttt{None},~\lambda \_.~c ), q')$. \item Compose the two SFTs by connecting the accepting state of the pattern-matching SFT to the initial state of the replacement-generating SFT via $\varepsilon$-transitions. \end{enumerate}

-\emph{Step 1.} Figure \ref{fig-snfa-pattern} illustrates the construction of the pattern-matching component.
-The left side shows the SFA that recognizes the regular expression $\texttt{/[0-9]+/}$, while the right side presents its transformation into an SFT.
-This transformation is achieved by augmenting each transition with the output function $\texttt{f} = \lambda x.~\texttt{None}$, which consistently produces the empty string, effectively "consuming" the matched digits without generating output.

-\emph{Step 2.} Figure \ref{fig-snfa-replacement} depicts the automata for the replacement string "\texttt{NUM}".
-The left side shows the SFA that accepts this constant string, while the right side presents its SFT transformation.
-The transformation employs an indexed output function \texttt{g} that emits characters of the replacement string sequentially:

-This function maps transition indices to their corresponding character outputs, using ASCII codes to represent the string "\texttt{NUM}" character by character.

-\emph{Step 3.} Figure \ref{fig-rearranged-automata} presents the complete SFT construction, obtained by composing the pattern-matching SFT (Fig. \ref{fig-snfa-pattern}) with the replacement-generating SFT (Fig. \ref{fig-snfa-replacement}).
-The composition process involves two key modifications: \begin{enumerate} \item Connect the two SFTs by adding $\varepsilon$-transitions (labeled with "\texttt{None}, \texttt{f}") from each accepting state of the pattern-matching SFT to the initial state of the replacement-generating SFT \item Augment the resulting transducer with self-loop transitions at both ends, labeled with "$\Sigma,~\texttt{id}$", where $\Sigma$ represents the full alphabet.
-For the string solver, $\Sigma$ is the set of all unicode characters.
-These transitions enable the SFT to process arbitrary input prefixes and suffixes while preserving the matched substring for replacement \end{enumerate}

-Having constructed the SFT, we can now compute the forward image of the replacement operation.
-Consider the string constraint $s' = \texttt{replace}(s,~\texttt{/[0-9]+/},~\text{"}\texttt{NUM}\text{"})$, where we aim to characterize the possible values of $s'$.
-Let $\mathcal{T}$ denote the constructed SFT modeling the replacement operation, and let $\mathcal{A}$ be the SFA representing the domain of possible values for the input string $s$.
-The forward image of this replacement operation is given by the product $\mathcal{T} \times \mathcal{A}$, which precisely captures the set of all possible output strings that can be produced by applying the replacement operation to any input string accepted by $\mathcal{A}$.
-Our string solver uses this forward image to do forward propagation for further string solving.